 Platform: PC, PS4, PS3, Xbox 360, Xbox One, OS X, Linux

 Dead Island was developed by Techland, who went on to develop Dying Light, a game we’ll also talk about in this list.
 In Dead Island, players start the game as one of four playable characters, each with their own unique traits.
 Stuck on an island struck by a zombie plague, it turns out that you’re immune to the disease, which conveniently means that you’re the last chance for the rest of the survivors to escape the resort island safely.

 This game mixes in melee combat with plenty of gunplay while players explore the island and handle various missions or tasks requested by survivors.
 Zombies can vary as well, from the standard slow-moving zombies to Rams, big tank-type zombies that are incredibly fast.
 The Definitive Edition comes packed with DLC and improved visuals.
 There’s been a sequel for this game in the works for several years now that is currently being kicked around to different developers, but it might come out someday.
 Maybe.

 Release Date: August 28, 2018

 Genre: Third-person shooter

-From Rebellion Developments comes Strange Brigade a cooperative third-person shooter filled with both puzzles and survival horror elements.
-Set during the 1930s, in this game the British Empire has established a fearless group known as the Strange Brigade.
-You just happened to be part of this group where your goal is seeking out strange and supernatural oddities.
+From Rebellion Developments comes Strange Brigade, a cooperative third-person shooter filled with puzzles and survival horror elements.
+Set during the 1930s, the British Empire has established a group known as the Strange Brigade.
+You just happened to be part of this group tasked with seeking out strange and supernatural oddities.

 Platform: PC, PS4, Linux, Xbox One, OS X